Quick Links

 Something else Dr. Weisenthal does that many other labs do not is to test each anti-cancer drug at two different concentrations.
 This is NOT intended to suggest how much of the drug you should eventually receive.
 Rather, this is done to enhance test accuracy and to better assess each drug’s effectiveness at killing your cancer cells.

 And so we test each of the 20 to 30 or more chemotherapy drugs and drug combinations for you in three different assay systems and at two different drug concentrations.
-Add to this the cucial positive and negative assay control drugs we also test for you and it means we actually are performing over 120 individual cell profiling tests on your behalf.
+Add to this the necessary positive and negative assay control drugs we also test for you and it means we actually are performing over 120 individual cell profiling tests on your behalf.

 Compare this to most other labs that test 7 to 10 drugs in only one assay system and at only one drug concentration.
 Dr. Weisenthal’s methods require a lot more work and, frankly, they do add considerable expense for us and for you.
 But we know from experience that it pays huge dividends for you in the form of more extensive and more accurate information to help in designing your treatments.